Pulleys

 device called a pulley.
 Let's take a closer look at how they work!

 Photo: A pulley mounted on a huge lifting frame to make it safer to use.
-Thanks to the power of pulleys, one man can lift far more than his own weight without straining his muscles.
-Photo by R. B. Hotard courtesy of US Marine Corps and Defense Imagery.
+Thanks to the power of pulleys, one person can lift far more than their own weight without straining any muscles, because several ropes or chains support the extra weight.
+Photo by Charles D. Gaddis IV courtesy of US Navy

 gears; it just means they help us multiply forces.
 If you want to lift a really heavy